-An increase in current (mA) results in a higher production of elections that are inside the X-ray tube wich will, therefore, increase the quantity of radiation; more radiation will cause more photons reaching the detector and hence the density will increase.
+An increase in current (mA) results in a higher production of elections that are inside the x-ray tube which will, therefore, increase the quantity of radiation; more radiation will cause more photons reaching the detector and hence apparent structural density will decrease, yet the signal intensity will increase.
 The time factor (s) is a measure of the electrons production duration in the tube; meaning 's' prescribes how long mA will last.

 mA x T = mAs

 600 mA x 0.1 sec. = 60 mAs

 Increasing either the current or time will increase the quantity of radiation; therefore the amount of radiation in an examination is represented as mAs.

 The reciprocity law